 - Brush and groom your pet regularly, especially if he or she is a long-haired breed.

-- Regularly inspect your dog’s skin for any cuts, ticks, or fleas.
+- Dry your dog immediately after any swimming or bathing to prevent bacterial infections.
+Regularly inspect your dog’s skin for any cuts, ticks, or fleas.
 Apply anti-bacterial ointment or spray to any small cuts; seek veterinary care for larger lesions that may require stitches.

-Hot spots can become dangerous quickly; the bacterial infection can take weeks to heal, even if treated immediately.
-Proper cleaning and application of anti-bacterial ointments can stop a hot spot in its tracks.
+Hot spots can manifest quickly, and the bacterial infection can take weeks to heal, even if treated immediately.
+Proper cleaning and application of an anti-bacterial product can stop a hot spot in its tracks.
 Be especially aware of hot spots during the summer!
 With loving care and a watchful eye, your dog can recover from a hot spot with no problems.